mautrix/docs/gomuks/installation.md

 have to run the backend elsewhere.
 Something like a Raspberry Pi plus Tailscale (or another Wireguard solution) for external connectivity usually works nicely.

+There is a demo instance of gomuks web compiled to wasm available at <https://demo.gomuks.app>.
+However, the performance is significantly worse than with a native backend, so the demo is only meant for testing with a small account.

 Direct links to latest CI binaries:

 * gomuks legacy: